Hospitaller Templar heritage

 Curemonte

 The Chapelle de La Combe in Curemonte was magnificently restored in 2000.
-It was once the property of the Order of Malta and was occupied by the Order's ladies, "Les Maltaises", who contributed in their own way to the Order's needs for logistical support in the Mediterranean.
+It once belonged to the Order of Malta, and was occupied by the Order's ladies, "Les Maltaises", who contributed in their own way to the Order's needs for logistical support in the Mediterranean.

 Who were the Templars and Hospitallers?

-Two innovative religious orders were created in Jerusalem in the XIIth century to welcome, care for (hospitals) and protect pilgrims (the Templars).
+Two innovative religious orders were created in Jerusalem in the 12th century to welcome, care for (the Hospitallers) and protect pilgrims (the Templars).

 Their birth accompanied the revival of pilgrimages after the liberation of the city in 1099.